KadenShubert/gen-ai-interior-design/README.md

 # Stable Diffusion for Interior Design

 ## Problem Statement
-Interior Design technology company in Edmonton was looking for a way to allow clients to bring thier visions to life regardless of their skills, additionaly this would improve efficiency as designers using the app would spend less time creating mockups.
-This lead them to consider generative AI due to the creative nature of design, but needed to to ensure the designs generated would be feasible to bring into reality and that they would be able to procure the necessary items.
+An interior design technology company based in Edmonton aimed to enable clients to visualize their design ideas independently, regardless of their expertise.
+They also aimed to improve efficiency by reducing the time designers spent on creating mockups.
+To achieve this goal, the company considered using generative AI due to the creative nature of design.
+However, they needed to ensure that the generated designs could be practically implemented and that the necessary items could be sourced effectively.

 ## Solution
-The solution consisted of fine-tuning a text-image Stable Diffusion model using previously created mockups labelled with styles and colors for the room and furnishings.
-This enabled them to create new mockups and designs, while reducing the chance un procurable items or designs would be presented.
+The solution involved fine-tuning a text-to-image Stable Diffusion model using a dataset of previously created mockups labeled with room styles and furnishings colors.
+This approach enabled the company to generate new mockups and designs while minimizing the risk of presenting unfeasible items or designs.